-Carlsberg Foundation is one of the world’s oldest commercial foundations.
+Carlsberg Foundation is one of the world’s oldest industrial foundations.
 Here,

 ambitious brewing enterprise blossoms side by side with research and support

 for the finest science, art and culture.
 The Foundation’s Chairman is not just

 head of the Carlsberg Foundation, but also Chairman of the Supervisory board of

 Carlsberg A/S. It has been this way since 1876, when Brewer J.C.
 Jacobsen